 Whether the upsides outweigh the downsides is what we’re about to explore in the following arguments.

 The Upsides of Studying Abroad

 It expands your mind

 Studying abroad boosts cognitive creativity, self-confidence, communication skills and emotional intelligence.
 Engaging with different people who have varying mindsets is a great way to learn about new ideas and ways to think.
 Fully immersing oneself in such a different set of ideas allows people to identify with different backgrounds than their own.
-Traveling and living abroad is likely to make you more open-minded and less prejudiced.
+Traveling, studying and living abroad is likely to make you more open-minded and less prejudiced.

 Getting the opportunity to reinvent yourself

 How we define ourselves is largely tied to the way we are viewed by the people surrounding us.
 This natural dynamic makes it harder to change and grow as the process isn’t solely internal.
-It also requires a change in others’ perception of us.
+It also requires a change in others’ perceptions of us.
 Leaving your home country to live abroad provides the opportunity to introduce yourself to people that view you in a new way.
 They won’t have any preconceived notions about who you are, allowing for a completely fresh perspective of you as a person.
 This doesn’t mean you’ll become someone else, but it can enable you to take new steps in becoming the person you want to be.
-Returning after a long period of absence may offer this same experience once more.
+Returning home after a long period of absence may offer this same experience once more.

 It facilitates learning a new language